French School Wars: Merry de Val's consultation of the French episcopate

 On October 14, 1908, Merry del Val wrote to the authors of the Déclaration and stated that the Pope would be pleased if they conferred with the three metropolitan bishops of France (North, South-East and South-West) to study the measures to be taken regarding the school question and refer them to the Holy See.
 The correspondence was aimed at establishing clear communication lines between both parties.
 The Secretary of State proposed regional or provincial meetings to facilitate the exchange of views but excluded the possibility of a general assembly since it would be uncontrollable.
 Additionally, he proposed a plan of action: "Undoubtedly, the episcopate will recognize that school neutrality is harmful and deceptive, and therefore, an energetic struggle must be waged against it."

 The consultation, led by Cardinal Luçon, Archbishop of Reims, started in November 1908 with the objective of proposing a practical solution to the challenges faced by Catholics.
 Upon the consolidation of the responses from different French bishoprics, it was concluded that they advocated for free schools by stating that they had significantly contributed to the proliferation of Christian households in France.
 Although maintaining boys' schools was more challenging and might not always yield desired outcomes, it was crucial to have them to shape confident and brave Christians.
 Therefore, all necessary sacrifices should be made to sustain both types of schools.
 As for the responsibilities of the parish priest towards parishioner parents, if there was no available free school, families had to be urged to take all necessary measures to address the issue of secular schools displaying anti-Catholicism.
 If a free school was available, parents had three options for enrolling their children in school.
 If the secular school was irreligious, parents had to enroll their children in the free school or to risk being denied absolution unless the mother was unable to enroll because of her husband's wishes.
 If the secular school was acceptable but not exceptional, the parish priest would suggest enrolling in the free school without making it mandatory.
-If the secular school is of high quality, parents were free to choose between either school.
+If the secular school was of high quality, parents were free to choose between either school.